 Examination Length

-The general examination is 126 items.
-The examination is split into three testing blocks with 50 minutes to complete 42 items.
-Between each block there is a 10-minute break.
+The general examination is 100 items.
+The examination is split into two testing blocks with 60 minutes to complete 50 items.
+Between the blocks there is a 10-minute break.

 Each specialty or subspecialty examination is 150 items.
 The examination is split into three testing blocks with 60 minutes to complete 50 items.
 Between each block there is a 10-minute break.

-Once a block is complete you will not be able to return to any items within that block.
+Once a block is completed, examinees will not be able to return to any items within that block.

 Primary Certification and Subspecialty Certification Attempts

-• Candidates must achieve board certification in the specialty or subspecialty for which they are board eligible within six years of the completion of their training in a particular specialty or subspecialty.
-If a candidate fails to achieve certification for that specialty within this timeframe, they must regain eligibility before they may apply again for certification.
+- Candidates must achieve board certification in the specialty or subspecialty for which they are board eligible within six (6) years of the completion of their training in a particular specialty or subspecialty.
+If a candidate fails to achieve certification for that specialty within this timeframe, they must regain eligibility before re-applying for certification.
 Details regarding board eligibility and active candidate status can be found here.

-• The content of the certification examinations is proprietary and strictly confidential information.
-Applicants must sign an application statement agreeing that they will not disclose, either directly or indirectly, any question or any part of any question from the examination to any person or entity.
-The unauthorized receipt, retention, possession, copying or disclosure of any certification examination materials, including but not limited to the content of any examination question, before, during, or after the examination may subject the applicant to legal action.
-Such legal action may result in monetary damages and/or disciplinary action including denial or revocation of ABMGG certification.
+- The content of the certification examinations is proprietary and includes strictly confidential information.
+Applicants must sign an application statement agreeing that they will not disclose or share, either directly or indirectly, any question or any part of any question from the examination to any person or entity.
+The unauthorized receipt, retention, possession, copying or disclosure of any certification examination materials, including by not limited to the content of examination question, before, during, or after the examination may subject the applicant to legal action.
+Such legal action may result in monetary damages and/or disciplinary action, including denial revocation of ABMGG certification.